-(Matthew 4:22) Immediately they left the boat and their father and followed him.
+(Matthew 4:22) And they immediately left the ship and their father, and followed him.

 James and John also immediately obeyed Jesus-not as a blind leap of faith without knowledge-but knowing some truths about Jesus before He called them to follow Him.
 As Messiah (King), Jesus had the divine authority and power to call whomever He chose into His service.
 In addition to their knowing some truths about Jesus, the loving power and divine authority of Jesus influenced them to obey Jesus immediately.
 Today, believers follow Jesus for the same reasons (and today believers have the whole Bible) and (though imperfectly) as the direction of their lives they obey Jesus immediately.